mit-rss/wall_follower/README.md

 - Subscribe to sensors like ```/scan```.
 - Publish to ```/vesc/low_level/ackermann_cmd_mux/input/safety``` if the command being published to the navigation topic is in danger of crashing the racecar.

-__Note: These topics only exist on the physical racecar, not the simulation__
+__Note: These topics only exist on the physical racecar, not the simulation.__  This means your simulated safety controller will not be able to send stop commands at a higher priority than driving commands when using the simulator.

 For this section, feel free to just make the scaffold of a speed controller that issues a 0 velocity ```/drive``` AckermannDriveStamped publish to your simulated racecar whenever it reaches a situation that you think it should stop in.
+Test your simulated safety controller by launching the racecar simulator and issuing some singular test drive commands that drive the racecar in the direction of an obstacle.

 During Part 2, you will switch this drive topic using ROS parameters to make use of the muxes described above, put your code on the actual racecar, and tune your algorithm to better work in real life situations.